nexty5870/blog/_posts/2018-12-26-Disqus-enable.md

 I want to have some interaction with you guys, nothing is better when we start discussing about our project!
 Hence why I have enable Disqus on the blog, what you guys think about that? shall I leave it enable or disable it for now?

-You can always reach me on instagram and start a conversation there.
-The idea of the comment is that it might give also some usefull extra details for those who read the article, I'm an enthusiast I might not have it right and you're always welcome to provide extra information or correct me.
+You can always reach me on Instagram and start a conversation there.
+The idea of the comment is that it might give also some useful extra details for those who read the article, I'm an enthusiast I might not have it right and you're always welcome to provide extra information or correct me.

 Please leave a comment below with your feedback :)